Why Visit Bulgaria: 15 Reasons Bulgaria is Worth Visiting

 13. Bulgaria Fascinates with Its Culture and Traditions

-Our country’s centuries-long history means our culture and traditions are fun exploring, too.
+Our country’s centuries-long history means our culture and traditions are fun to explore, too.

 Below, you’ll find the most interesting customs that make Bulgaria worth visiting: